Location: Hualcayán, Ancash, Peru

 Minimum Length of Stay for Volunteers: Full length of one session

 Room and Board Arrangements

 In the evenings at Hualcayán we will have a movie projector and movies to choose from.
-We also have a courtyard where you can socialize.
-Two telephones will be available to make and receive international calls.
+We also have a courtyard where you can socialize (or have an impromptu dance party!).
+A telephone will be available to make and receive international calls, but students are encouraged to arrive with international plans on their personal phones.
 Chores will rotate and include helping our cook prepare dinner, dishwashing, boiling water, getting lunch ready for the field, bathroom duty, and sweeping.
 Participants must be willing to live in close quarters with others (including Peruvian students who may not speak English), have a general attitude of cooperation, and have fun while working hard!
-Prior Spanish or Quechua language training will enrich this experience, but this is not a requirement as the course is instructed in English.
+Prior Spanish or Quechua language training will enrich this experience, but this is not a requirement as the course is instructed in English or Spanish.